About Us

 Rhode Island KIDS COUNT is a proud member of many community groups and coalitions.
 Our employees take on leadership roles, serve on boards, and are members of advisory committees.

-We proudly coordinate: Anti-Racist Education Policy Collaborative, RIght from the Start, Raising RI.
+• We proudly coordinate: Anti-Racist Education Policy Collaborative, RIght from the Start, and Raising RI.

-As well as the following national organizations: National Youth Justice Network, The Partnership for America’s Children, SPARC Network (State Policy Advocacy + Reform Center).
+• As well as the following national organizations: National Youth Justice Network, The Partnership for America’s Children, SPARC Network (State Policy Advocacy + Reform Center), and Thrive From the Start.

-Our employees have leadership roles with: Advance RI-CTR Community Advisory Action Board, Advisory Council of the Hassenfeld Child Health Innovation Institute, Barrington Housing Board of Trustees, Central Falls Juvenile Hearing Board, East Side/Mt.
-Hope YMCA, the Partnership for America’s Children, Rhode Island Afterschool Network, RI PBS Education Advisory Committee, and the United Way of Rhode Island.
+• Our employees have leadership roles with: Advance RI-CTR Community Advisory Action Board, Advisory Council of the Hassenfeld Child Health Innovation Institute, Barrington Housing Board of Trustees, Central Falls Juvenile Hearing Board, East Side/Mt.
+Hope YMCA, New England Children’s Behavioral Health Network, the Partnership for America’s Children, Rhode Island Afterschool Network, RI PBS Education Advisory Committee, and the United Way of Rhode Island.

 Awards & fellowships